Eliaslichi96/Movie_Api/README.md

 # Movie API Documentation

 ## Description
-This API provide users with access to information about different movies, directors, and genres.
-Users are able to sign up, update their personal information, and create a list of their favorite movies.
+"This API offers users access to a wide range of information about different movies, directors, and genres.
+Users can sign up, update their personal information, and create a list of their favorite movies."

 ## Dependencies
 * **Node.js**: JavaScript runtime for server-side scripting.